-During its planning work, the Steering Committee acted on the recommendations offered by Dr. Christ following her consultation visits to campus.
-Concerning the planning process, Dr. Christ made the following recommendations:
+During its planning work, the Steering Committee acted on the recommendations offered by Dr. Carol Christ, president emerita of Smith College and a consultant with the Association of Governing Boards, who had been engaged to stimulate and lead campus conversations about the planning process.
+Dr. Christ made the following recommendations:

 - The planning process should result in greater campus understanding of the current situation of Mount Union and of higher education generally.